Sophia Alice Callahan

 Sophia Alice Callahan (1 January 1868 – 7 January 1894) was a novelist and teacher of Muscogee heritage.
-Her novel, Wynema, a Child of the Forest (1891) is thought "to be the first novel written by a Native American woman."
+Her novel, Wynema, a Child of the Forest (1891) is thought "to be the first novel written by a Native American woman".
 Shocked about the Massacre at Wounded Knee at the Pine Ridge Indian Reservation, which took place about six months before she published her book, Callahan added an account of this and the 1890 Ghost Dance of the Lakota to her book in the first fictional treatment of these subjects.

-This may have been "the first novel written in Oklahoma," which was at the time Indian Territory.
-Callahan wrote in a romantic novel style but she also clearly intended what has been called a "reform novel," identifying many wrongs suffered by Native Americans in United States society.
+This may have been "the first novel written in Oklahoma", which was at the time Indian Territory.
+Callahan wrote in a romantic novel style but she also clearly intended what has been called a "reform novel", identifying many wrongs suffered by Native Americans in United States society.
 After being discovered in the late 20th century, the novel was reprinted in 1997.
 It has been the subject of scholarly studies.

 Early life and education

-Sophia Alice Callahan was born in Sulphur Springs, Texas, in 1868, to a father who was culturally Muscogee and mixed-race, with Creek and European ancestry; and a white mother, daughter of a Methodist missionary.
+Sophia Alice Callahan was born in Sulphur Springs, Texas, United States, on January 1, 1868, to a father who was culturally Muscogee and mixed-race, with Creek and European ancestry; and a white mother, daughter of a Methodist missionary.
 Her father, Samuel Benton Callahan, was one-eighth Muscogee-Creek and enrolled in the tribe.
 He lost his own father during Indian Removal of the Creek to Indian Territory in the 1830s, when the elder man died on the journey.
 Sophia's mother was Sarah Elizabeth Thornberg.

 Sophia Alice Callahan went East for part of her education.
 After having studied for nearly a year at the Wesleyan Female Institute in Staunton, Virginia, she was qualified in grammar, arithmetic, physics, geography and history.

 Career

 Subsequent to her schooling, she taught at several different boarding schools in the Creek Nation of Indian Territory.
-She worked at Wealaka Mission School in 1892-3, where her father was the superintendent.
+In 1892–3, she worked at Wealaka Mission School, where her father was the superintendent.
 Late in 1893, she moved to the Methodist-sponsored Harrell International Institute in Muskogee.
 She also published articles in the school journal, Our Brother in Red.

 She married Samuel Callahan, editor of the Indian Journal.
 He was elected to represent the Creek (Muscogee) and Seminole in the Confederate States Congress from Indian Territory and served as an officer in the Confederate States Army.
 The family had fled from Indian Territory to Sulphur Springs during the American Civil War.
 Afterward they returned to their home in Okmulgee, Indian Territory, where Samuel Callahan developed a large farm and cattle ranch.

-Having become a member of the Woman's Christian Temperance Union (W.C.T.U.) in Muskogee, Callahan explored this and other social movements in her novel, Wynema, a Child of the Forest (1891).
+Having become a member of the Woman's Christian Temperance Union (WCTU) in Muskogee, Callahan explored this and other social movements in her novel, Wynema, a Child of the Forest (1891).